 Two more windows were on a third table at the other end of the workroom.
 Actually, these were in the table: It was a shallow bath and the panels were soaking in a cleaning solution preparatory to dismantling.

 That bath does a couple other useful things, Croteau explained.
 It captures dust — dust containing lead, which one doesn’t want to breathe.
 He recovers the lead from the cleaning solution and recycles it.
 (Other precautions against lead consumption in the stained glass studio include wearing masks and respirators when needed, and not eating or drinking, or licking one’s fingers, while at work.)

 The soak also loosens the glazing, making it easier to take apart the panel.
 “Glass tends to break when it’s removed, so you don’t want something too tenacious holding it in there,” Croteau said.

-Croteau added that even new glazing needs to have a little give to it.
-When you’re putting an assembled panel back in its frame, you want the glazing to flex so the glass doesn’t have to — glass not being very flexible.
+Even new glazing needs to have a little give to it.
+When you’re putting an assembled panel back in its frame, you want the glazing to flex so that he glass doesn’t have to — glass not being very flexible.
 (Croteau’s own glazing is a mixture of linseed oil and powdered limestone, colored with carbon black.)